Skip to Content

 When do grandparents, other relatives or third parties have custody or visitation rights?

 Generally, the natural parents will have a presumptive right to custody.
-Only in cases where the parents are found to be unfit or there are exceptional circumstances, will third parties be granted custody.
+Only in cases where the parents are found unfit, or there are exceptional circumstances, will third parties be granted custody.
 At any time after a divorce, grandparents may petition the court for visitation rights.

 Jurisdiction